 - Add any plugins and/or data files bundled with the map to the appropriate folder under /oxide.

 - Save the file in the top left and start up your server.

 Step 4 – Updating Server

 When the RUST update has finally been released, you must update the server via steam and Umod.
-There is one button I have circled in the image here that does both in one click.
-However, it works 90% time, which is good.
-But has been known not to install the update from Steam or Umod fully.
-So alternatively, you can do each individually via the buttons I have underlined and marked with a cross.
+There is one button circled in the image that does both in one click.
+However, it works 90% time, which is good, but has been known not to install the update from Steam or Umod fully.
+So, alternatively, you can do each individually via the buttons underlined and marked with a cross.

 Step 5 – Turn the Server On

-Once you have turned the server on, I will not leave the computer and mark the wipe as complete.
-They are usually issues that arise that a noticed within the first few hours.
+Once you have turned the server on, do not leave the computer and mark the wipe as complete.
+There are usually issues that arise that are noticed within the first few hours.
 For example, sometimes a mod conflicts with another, and you must unload it until the mod developer has put in a fix.
-It’s usually the busiest time before the first weekend, so it would be good to resolve any issues beforehand.
-Once things settle, I would say this is a good time to do anything else you need to.
+It’s usually the busiest time the first weekend, so it would be good to resolve any issues beforehand.
+Once things settle, it is a good time to do anything else you need to.

 On the RUSTAdmin app, it will tell you if the plugins need updating or not.
 It will also tell you if the server needs updating.
 So if any of our Umod plugins need updating, please do it.
 If a premium/bought plugin needs updating, let an Admin or Nams and they will update it or send you the plugin to update it.